 - Sustainable funding for core national umbrella bodies to support representation, consultation & information sharing – need to clarify who the core national umbrella bodies would be and define how they would feed into the regional umbrella organisations.
 There’s currently minimal visibility around who the Minister is meeting with in the sector.

-“Our sector needs money, people and support”
+Other issues raised“Our sector needs money, people and support”

 - Focus on local, mana whenua and Treaty connections – the importance of strengthening relationships with Tangata Whenua must be prioritized